From a small,

 96 Points – Campbell Mattison for Halliday Wine Companion 2019

 Each vintage label highlights where in the vineyard the grapes come from that year.
-Vintage 2016 West was limited to 1.5T, resulting in 700 bottles from vines in the west vineyard.
+Vintage 2016 West resulted in 700 bottles from vines in the west vineyard.
 Release date 2nd August, 2018

 Made in precisely the same manner as “South”, the aromas of 916 Pinot Noir West delve in to deeply complex fruit and spice nuances with a distinctly savoury tone.
 The fragrant herbs give way to meaty, mineral characters and some subtle smoky peaks.
 But the real magic in this wine is the texture.
 The natural acidity is sluicing and mineral, and carries the detail in the fruit to great length.
 The tannin is deep and velvety, compact and dense, and teases out with an indulgent malleability.
 There is a chocolate/coffee essence to the tannin too, that melts seamlessly in to the flow of the palate.
 This is a wine with many great years ahead of it.